-Born and raised in Toronto, Canada, Gail moved to New York City in 1999 to attend culinary school at what is now the Institute of Culinary Education.
+Gail was born in Toronto, Canada and moved to New York City in 1999 to attend culinary school at what is now the Institute of Culinary Education.
 She then trained in the kitchens of legendary Le Cirque 2000 and groundbreaking Vong restaurants, and worked for esteemed food critic Jeffrey Steingarten at Vogue.
-Throughout her career, Gail has contributed to several cookbooks, including It Must’ve Been Something I Ate by Steingarten, Chef Daniel Boulud: Cooking in New York City, and The New American Chef, by Andrew Dornenburg and Karen Page.
+Throughout her career, Gail has contributed to several cookbooks, including It Must’ve Been Something I Ate by Jeffrey Steingarten, Chef Daniel Boulud: Cooking in New York City, and The New American Chef by Andrew Dornenburg and Karen Page.
 Gail’s first book, her very own memoir titled Talking With My Mouth Full, was published by Hyperion in February 2012.

-In February 2013, Gail was appointed Entrepreneur-in-Residence at Babson College, a mentoring role where she will work with student entrepreneurs to help develop their own enterprises through strategic marketing and communications.
-She is an active supporter of Common Threads, an organization that teaches low-income children to cook wholesome and affordable meals.
-She was also a founding member of Food & Wine’s Grow for Good Campaign and sits on the boards of City Harvest, Hot Bread Kitchen, the Institute of Culinary Education, and the Women at NBCU Advisory Board.
+Gail is an active supporter of Common Threads, an organization that teaches low-income children to cook wholesome and affordable meals.
+She was a founding member of the Food & Wine’s Grow for Good Campaign to raise funds and awareness for sustainable agriculture programs in the United States.
+She also sits on the boards of City Harvest, Hot Bread Kitchen, the American Institute of Wine & Food, the Institute of Culinary Education’s Alumni Committee, and the Women at NBCU Advisory Board.